Don't just go with the first idea that comes to mind when you read it.

 When you're writing your essay, provide examples to support the things that you're saying about yourself.
 Anyone can say they're a good leader or they love to learn, but what can set you apart is demonstrating how those things are true in your life.
 Don't embellish.
 It's tempting to embellish or overstate what you've done when you're trying to make yourself stand apart from others.
 You should not do this in your essay under any circumstances.
 Don't say you've done something or been somewhere you haven't.

-Don't overdo the humor.
+go to link Don't overdo the humor.
 You might be tempted to try to make the admissions officer who is reading your essay laugh.
 Humor is a great way to make friends or break the ice with someone new, but you should try not to rely on it in your admissions essay.
 You have no way of knowing what the admissions officer's sense of humor is like, and you don't want to run the risk of a joke falling flat or, even worse, offending someone.

 Use a positive tone.
 College can be difficult, and one thing that admissions officers might be looking for is evidence that you've overcome obstacles and been able to work through hard situations.
 Using a positive tone in your essay helps emphasize that you've been able to get through and learn from difficult situations.